drowsy-coder/femunity/README.md

 Femunity uses a Radiance points system to reward users for their activity on the app.
 The more active you are, the more Radiance points you will earn.
 You can view your Radiance points on your profile page.

-### Resource Center
+### Safety Section

-Femunity's Resource Center provides links to support groups and harassment reporting.
+Femunity's Safety Section provides links to support groups and harassment reporting.
 Police, Ambulance and quick location sharing are just a touch away.
+It also educates users on identifying cyber crime and online harrasement.

+### Opportunities Section

+Explore various scolarships and internships in STEM, Business and Law.

 ### Menstrual Tracker